owenparsons/topk_sae/docs/style_critique.md

 * **Good balance of conciseness and depth** - The writing throughout the paper generally strikes a good balance between conciseness and providing sufficient depth.
 The writing avoids being overly verbose while explaining technical concepts, which makes the article more engaging and focused.
 * **Well structured progression of concepts** - The paper builds on the concepts it introduces well, starting with foundation concepts such as limitations with using the $L_1$ pentalty and the benefits of k-sparse activation before building up to more complex ideas like scaling laws and alignment of evaluation metrics.
 This layered approach helps to tell a story and guide the reader.
 * **Highlights key insights clearly** - The authors spotlight the most impactful results and inisghts in a very clear, structured way (e.g. bullet points for benefits of k-sparse autoencoders in sections 2.3).

+## What could be improved about the way this paper communicates?

+While I generally felt the writing communication was a strength of the paper, and thoroughly enjoyed reading it, I identified the following as potential areas for improvement:
+* **Slightly disjointed repetition across sections** - Some of the discussions, such as those on scaling laws and sparsity trade-offs, crop up multiple times in slightly different forms.
+At times the repetition was slightly awkward and gave a slightly choppy feeling to the paper that distracted from the material being presented.
+Streamlining those repeated points could tighten up the narrative and cut down on redundancy.

+* **Unclear prioritization of results** - Several different findings are presented in the paper and it’s sometimes unclear which results are most important/critical.
+A brief summary at the end of key sections, which highlights the most impactful results from that section, would help to guide readers.

+* **Underexplored practical implications** - The implications of the findings, specifically around how larger sparse autoencoders might be used in real-world tasks, are only lightly touched upon in the paper.
+While the potential impact of the results presented here may be obvious to some, explicitly stating the impact of the findings would make the results more relatable.

+* **Non-intuitive visualizations** - While the general use of visulisations are a strength of the paper, a number of them are overly complex and present information in a way that isn’t immediately obvious.
+This requires more deliberate thought and interpretation to understand what is being conveyed, which could interupt the flow of the reader.